Dinah Marler: Storylines

 In 2005, Dinah was pleasantly surprised to see Cassie's trouble-making nephew Jonathan Randall head up to Cassie's room at the Beacon.
 Figuring that Cassie was setting Jonathan up (so his mother would see him taking advantage of an "inebriated" Cassie), Dinah put a wrench in her plans by first hanging a Do Not Disturb sign outside Cassie's door and then kept Reva from going up to Cassie's room with a story about calling Edmund to the hotel.
 The next morning, the day of Cassie and Edmund's wedding, Dinah summoned Edmund to the hotel.
 By the time Edmund got to Cassie's room, Jonathan had slipped out.
-However, thanks to Jonathan's drugging of Cassie and implying that they had slept together, a shaken Cassie almost did not attend her own wedding.
+However, thanks to Jonathan's drugging of Cassie and implying that they had had sex, a shaken Cassie almost did not attend her own wedding.
 In the meantime, Dinah distressed Bill by admitting to him that she was in love with Edmund.
 After learning that Edmund and Cassie did marry, a devious Dinah revealed to Edmund that she knew the reason why Cassie nearly did not make it to the altar.
 Although she was just teasing him with the information, without giving him any, Edmund was intrigued.
 Meanwhile, Dinah was pleased when Blake informed her that she had dropped the restraining order against her, out of gratitude for not ruining Cassie's wedding day.
 However, Dinah was still intent on breaking up the happy couple and decided to help fuel Edmund's growing jealousy by anonymously sending Cassie flowers.